bbli/kaggle_whale_identification/README.md

 * images can be of different sizes
     -> Resize for now
 ##TODO
+> test if dataloaders just return 1 -> yes
+> check gradient is updating in every for loop
+* optimize code
+* seperate Losses?
+* log percentage of same label targets

 * learn data augmentation library -> look at the example on Kaggle
 * test if having more fully connected layers help
     * perhaps dimension is too high
 * test whether compare pairwise rather than all n^2 is sufficent
+* hypertune margin parameter

 * nearest neighbors at the end
 ## Plan